Tsitsi Ella Jaji

 Fisher-Bennett Hall 218

-Tsitsi Jaji earned her Ph.D.
-(2009) in comparative literature from Cornell University with concentrations in African, Caribbean and African-American literature in English, French and Spanish.
-Her first book Africa in Stereo: Music, Modernism and pan-African Solidarity traces Ghanaian, Senegalese and South African responses to African American music in print and film and is forthcoming from Oxford University Press.
 She is currently at work on two new book projects.
 The first, Classic Black: Art Songs of the Black Atlantic analyzes the literary commentary that composers of color have performed through setting poetry to music.
-A brief article from this project appears in the inaugural issue of J19: The Journal of Nineteenth Century Americanists (Spring 2013) and a related blogpost can be found at pennpress.typepad.com/pennpresslog/2013/04/a-corn-song.html#more.
-The second project, Cassava Westerns: Gender, Empire and Black Reimagings of the American West examines the way writers, filmmakers and musicians of Africa and the Black Diaspora have critically engaged with tropes and mythologies of the U.S. West.
+A brief article from this project appears in the inaugural issue of J19: The Journal of Nineteenth Century Americanists (Spring 2013) and a related blogpost can be found on the Penn Press website.
+The second project, Cassava Westerns: Gender, Law and the American Frontier Myth in Global Black Imaginaries examines the way writers, filmmakers and musicians of Africa and the Black Diaspora have critically engaged with tropes and mythologies of the U.S. West.
 The project ranges over texts from Jamaica, Martinique, the U.S., Guinea, Mali, Botswana, Senegal and France.

 Her publications include:

-Her poetry has appeared in Bitter Oleander, Runes Review, InTensions and the Center for Book Arts Broadside Poetry Series.
+Her poetry has appeared in on Poetry International's website, Bitter Oleander, Runes Review, InTensions and the Center for Book Arts Broadside Poetry Series, and her chapbook "Carnaval" is forthcoming in Seven New Generation Afircan Poets: A chapbook boxed set.

 News & Announcements